bnbarak/split-panel-react/README.md

 ##### dividerWidth ([number] default: `2`)

-For accuracy, indicate the divider width if changed in dividerStyle.
+Divider width in pixels.
+For accuracy, indicate the divider width if changed in `dividerStyle`

 ## Q&A